STORYMIRROR

 than Rachel’s grief that was heard,

-Weeping loud and clear, in Ramah.
+Weeping loud and clear in Ramah.

-From those black depths, fuelled by her anguish, crystal tears welled up,
+From those black depths, crystal tears

-They turned into rivers of blood
+That turned into rivers of blood

 as soon as they touched the ground.